Marcus Green (wide receiver)

-Marcus Antonio Green (born August 13, 1996) is an American football wide receiver for the New Jersey Generals of the United States Football League (USFL).
-He played college football at Louisiana–Monroe and was drafted by the Atlanta Falcons in the sixth round of the 2019 NFL Draft.
+Marcus Antonio Green (born August 13, 1996) is an American former professional football wide receiver.
+He played college football at Louisiana–Monroe and was selected by the Atlanta Falcons in the sixth round of the 2019 NFL draft.

 College career

 Green was redshirted his freshman year, and then led Louisiana-Monroe in receptions and yards his redshirt freshman year with 63 receptions for 698 yards.
 Green had his breakthrough year as a junior, leading the NCAA with a 32.4 yard average on kick returns, and also leading the NCAA with 4 kickoff returns for touchdowns.
 Green finished his Warhawk career tied for the all time school lead in receiving touchdowns with 23, #3 in career receptions with 202, and #2 in career receiving yards with 2698.

 Professional career

 Atlanta Falcons

-Green was drafted by the Atlanta Falcons in the sixth round (203rd overall) of the 2019 NFL Draft.
+Green was selected by the Atlanta Falcons in the sixth round (203rd overall) of the 2019 NFL draft.
 He was waived during final roster cuts on August 31, 2019.